dzervoudakes/react-scaffolder/README.md

 *  Build instructions are provided within the `README.md` file generated with each new scaffold
 *  The base Webpack configuration is set up to handle basically any and all file import types you may think of
 *  `jest` and `@testing-library/react` come with the generator by default for testing ...
-I no longer support `enzyme`, because reasons
+I no longer support `enzyme`, because #reasons
 *  Templates are wired up to use `.scss` for styling, though `.css` will work as well
-*  Because I am a masochist, I have wired up some stringent `stylelint` rules as well (forewarning, `px` are blacklisted for accessibility purposes, you will need to add `px` to the whitelist if you wish to use this unit)
+*  Because I am a masochist, I have also wired up some stringent `stylelint` rules (forewarning, `px` are blacklisted for accessibility purposes, you will need to add `px` to the whitelist in `.stylelintrc.js` if you wish to use this unit)
 *  `lint-staged` is wired up along with `husky` to further maintain quality and consistent formatting on `pre-commit`
 *  `jsdoc` is also included along with the `docdash` theme